stefaleon/SportsStore/README.md

 * The *SessionCart* class subclasses the *Cart* class and overrides the *AddItem*, *RemoveLine*, and *Clear* methods so they call the base implementations and then store the updated state in the session using the extension methods on the *ISession* interface.
 * The static *GetCart* method is a factory for creating *SessionCart* objects and providing them with an *ISession* object so they can store themselves.
 The obtained instance of the *IHttpContextAccessor* service provides access to an *HttpContext* object that, in turn, provides the *ISession*.
 This indirect approach is required because the session isn’t provided as a regular service.

+&nbsp;
+### 40 Register the Service

+* Create the *Cart Service* in *Startup.cs*.
+* The *AddScoped* method specifies that the same object should be used to satisfy related requests for *Cart* instances.
+How requests are related can be configured, but by default, it means that any *Cart* required by components handling the same HTTP request will receive the same object.
+Rather than provide the *AddScoped* method with a type mapping, a lambda expression is invoked to satisfy *Cart* requests.
+The expression receives the collection of services that have been registered and passes the collection to the *GetCart* method of the
+*SessionCart* class.
+The result is that requests for the *Cart* service will be handled by creating *SessionCart* objects, which will serialize themselves as session data when they are modified.
+* The *AddSingleton* method specifies that the same object should always be used.
+The service tells MVC to use the *HttpContextAccessor* class when implementations of the *IHttpContextAccessor* interface are required.
+This service is required so that the current session in the *SessionCart* class can be accessed.